How To Do Drywall Repair

 Now cut 4 pieces of tape, each the length of one of your joints.
 Put them in the sink and get them soaking wet.

 Take some drywall mud and screed it down along the joint.
 Make it a thin layer.
-It needs to drywallrepair11cover the paper completely but it does not need to be thick.
+It needs to cover the paper completely but it does not need to be thick.

 Then press the wet tape into this mud bed, on top of the joint.